A Castle, but Not…

 While use as a prison had always been part of Špilberk’s history, that purpose took on new importance from the early 1600s until it ceased serving as a prison in 1855 .
 It earned the nickname “The Prison of Nations” and was notorious as the harshest prison in the Austro-Hungarian empire.
 Many inmates were true criminals while many more were political dissidents to the Habsburg empire.

-Notable inmates at Špilberk included many members of the Carbonari, a secret organisation that operated during the Italian unificationwhich lasted from 1815 to 1860.
+Notable inmates at Špilberk included many members of the Carbonari, a secret organisation that operated during the Italian unification that took place in the early to mid 1800s.
 The Carbonari pushed for the formation of a single Italian state that could succesfully stand against Habsburg rule in the region.

 The poet, Silvio Pellico, was one of the Carbonari inmates and spent eight years at Špilberk.
 He spent much of his time writing and brought the fortress to Europe wide attention when he published the book “My Prisons” in 1832, two years after his release.